 - Borax — Also known as sodium borate, sodium tetraborate, or disodium tetraborate.
 This is a multi-purpose cleaner.
 And it has antifungal properties.
 This can be found in most supermarket chains throughout Australia.

-We hope this article has helped with any issues you may have with mould.
-Please see these posts for more resources about bibs.
+We hope this article has helped with any issues you may have with mould on your bibs.

-Designer Profile – This article was written by Luisa Figueroa — I am the owner, designer, and maker of the My Little Love Heart range of bibs and accessories.
+Designer Profile — This article was updated in June 2025 by Luisa Figueroa — I am the owner, designer, and maker of the My Little Love Heart range of bibs and accessories.